-The DRV8824 driver IC has a maximum current rating of 1.6 A per coil, but the current sense resistors further limit the maximum current to 1.2 A, and the actual current you can deliver depends on how well you can keep the IC cool.
-The carrier's printed circuit board is designed to draw heat out of the IC, but to supply more than approximately 0.75 A per coil, a heat sink or other cooling method is required.
+The DRV8834 driver IC has a maximum continuous current rating of 1.5 A per coil, and in our tests, this carrier board was capable of supplying the rated current for many minutes without requiring additional cooling.
+The DRV8834 can support peak currents of up to 2.2 A per coil, but its overcurrent protection might kick in at currents as low as 2 A, and the actual current you can deliver depends on how well you can keep the IC cool.
+The carrier's printed circuit board is designed to draw heat out of the IC, but to supply more than approximately 1.5 A per coil, a heat sink or other cooling method is required.